krokedil/klarna-shipping-service-for-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == DESCRIPTION ==
-Klarna Shipping Service for WooCommerce is an add-on plugin to Klarna Checkout for WooCommerce.
+Klarna Shipping Assistant for WooCommerce is an add-on plugin to Klarna Checkout for WooCommerce.
 This add-on plugin makes it possible to display shipping options in the KCO iframe provided by your TMS.

 == Installation ==
 To install this plugin you first need to have Klarna Checkout for WooCommerce installed.
 You install this plugin just like any other WordPress plugin: